ckeditor/strapi-plugin-ckeditor/README.md

-# CKEditor 5 custom field for Strapi
+# CKEditor 5 - Official Integration for Strapi

 <img src="https://user-images.githubusercontent.com/156149/192792402-4bb1e040-6f8c-49be-af90-fd35fd3a4c66.png" alt="CKEditor 5 used inside Strapi.
 Article form consisting of a title, excerpt text, and content">

 > [!IMPORTANT]
 > Since version 1.0.0, the plugin can be used only with Strapi 5.
-If you still use Strapi 4.4+, you should stick to the package version 0.0.x.
+If you still use Strapi 4.4+, you should stick to the package version 0.x.x.
 See the [compatibility section](#compatibility) to learn more.

 This package provides a custom field for Strapi 5 that lets you use and configure CKEditor in no time.